 Scio is a tiny village located in the state of Ohio.
-With a population of 665 people and just one neighborhood, Scio is the 631st largest community in Ohio.
-Scio has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 653 people and just one neighborhood, Scio is the 631st largest community in Ohio.
+Much of the housing stock in Scio was built prior to World War II, making it one of the older and more historic villages in the country.

-Scio is a blue-collar town, with 43.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Scio is generally considered to be a blue-collar town.
+43.05% of the Scio workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Scio is a village of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Scio who work in personal care services (13.25%), food service (10.60%), and management occupations (8.61%).

-As is often the case in a small village, Scio doesn't have a public transportation system that people use for their commute.
+Scio is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Scio in 2022 was $20,188, which is low income relative to Ohio and the nation.
 This equates to an annual income of $80,752 for a family of four.
 Scio also has one of the higher rates of people living in poverty in the nation, with 40.53% of its population below the federal poverty line.